 Museum collections (historical treasures and similar treasures held as part of museum collections) that were acquired through purchases or contributions since the College's inception are not reflected in the consolidated statements of financial position.
 Purchases of collection items are recorded as decreases in net assets without donor restrictions in the year in which the items are acquired, or as decreases in net assets with donor restrictions if the assets used to purchase the items were restricted by donors.
 Proceeds from deaccessions or insurance recoveries are reflected as increases in the appropriate net asset classes.
-These museum collections are insured at a value of approximately \$10,500,000 as of June 30, 2023 and 2022.
+These museum collections are insured at a value of approximately \$10,500,000 as of June 30, 2024 and 2023.
 Proceeds from the disposal of collection items are used to acquire new collection items or in the direct care of existing collections.
 The College defines direct care as an expenditure that makes physical or immediate impact on an object that increases or restores its cultural or scientific value, thus prolonging its life and usefulness, and is not normally part of the operating budget, as defined by the American Alliance of Museums.
+There were no deaccessions made during the years ended June 30, 2024 and 2023.